 The Executive Officer is authorized to execute all documents required to give effect to Commission-approved actions in connection with land transactions and may make technical or clerical corrections thereto.
+The Executive Officer is also authorized to approve all Continuation of Rent actions if annual rent or other consideration is not being modified and no other Commission action on the lease is being considered.
 The Executive Officer shall not have power, except as herein provided, to modify, amend or abrogate any lease or agreement without specific authorization from the Commission in each case.